MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/StdVariant/Step35.md

 }
 ```

+Comments:

-Comments:  I rather like this implementation.
+I rather like this implementation.
 All the state classes are just one-liners, with all the logic extracted into their base classes, with each state class clearly belonging to its group.
+Is it as simple and easy to understand as the array of frames way?
+Probably not.
+But it was great practice for thinking about state machines and I love all the refactoring I could do, where the derived classes turned into one-liners.

 [Return to the homepage](/)
 [TDD Tutorials](/TDD/tutorials.html)